cornwella/Chrome-Device-Finder/README.md

 #### Setup ####

-* Create a Google Directory Service Account with "View" scope access in the API Dashboard (https://console.cloud.google.com/apis/dashboard)
+* Create a Google Directory service account with "View" access in the API Dashboard (https://console.cloud.google.com/apis/dashboard)
+* Enable the "Admin SDK" API for your service account's project
-* Delegate it API access in the Admin console (Security -> Advanced Settings).
+* Delegate your service account ID API access in the Admin console (Security -> Advanced Settings).
 Give it the Scope `https://www.googleapis.com/auth/admin.directory.device.chromeos.readonly`
-* Copy the `client_secret.json` into the project directory
+* Copy the service account's `client_secret.json` into the project directory
 * Adjust your preferences in `settings.py`

 #### Usage ####

 `finder.py -s [serial]`

-Use `AUTO_COPY` to copy the Meraki URL to the clipboard,
+In `settings.py`, enable `AUTO_COPY` to copy the Meraki URL to the clipboard,
-and `AUTO_OPEN` to open it in the system default web browser.
+or `AUTO_OPEN` to open it in the system default web browser (on by default).
 Partial serials return all valid matches.

 *or*